The Central Valley Project

-- Reaches from the Cascade-Trinity Mountains near Redding in the north to the Tehachapi Mountains near Bakersfield in the south, a total distance of roughly 500 miles.
+- Water delivered via the CVP reaches over 400 miles, from the Cascade Mountains near Redding in the north to the Tehachapi Mountains near Bakersfield in the south.

-- Consists of 20 dams and reservoirs, 11 power plants, and 500 miles of major canals, conduits, tunnels, and related facilities.
+- CVP infrastructure consists of 20 dams and reservoirs, 11 power plants, and 500 miles of major canals, as well as conduits, tunnels, and related facilities.

-- Annually delivers about 7 million acre-feet of water for agricultural, urban, and wildlife use.
+- Annual deliveries top 7 million acre-feet of water for agricultural, urban, and • wildlife use.

-- Provides about 5 million acre-feet for farms, enough to irrigate about 3 million acres or approximately one-third of the agricultural land in California.
+- 5 million acre-feet of water goes to farms – enough to irrigate about 3 million acres, or approximately one-third of the agricultural land in California.

-- Furnishes about 600,000 acre-feet for municipal and industrial use, enough to supply close to one million households with their annual water needs.
+- 600,000 acre-feet of water feeds municipal and industrial use – enough to supply close to 1 million households with their water needs each year.

-- Dedicates 800,000 acre-feet per year to fish and wildlife and their habitat, and 410,000 acre-feet to state and federal wildlife refuges and wetlands as stipulated by the Central Valley Project Improvement Act (CVPIA).
+- 800,000 acre-feet per year is dedicated to fish and wildlife and their habitat including 410,00 acre-feet going to State and Federal wildlife refuges and wetlands, pursuant to the Central Valley Project Improvement Act (CVPIA).

 In addition, Central Valley Project dams produce over 2,000 megawatts of hydroelectric power, and provides flood and salinity control for river valleys and watersheds.